shadichy/ibus-daemon/README.md

-# ibus-daemon
+# ibus-daemon-de

-SystemD user service for IBus.
+SystemD user service for IBus (desktop environment specific).

 ## Description

-This is source code and PKGBUILD for [ibus-daemon](https://aur.archlinux.org/packages/ibus-daemon/) AUR package.
+This is source code and PKGBUILD for [ibus-daemon-de][ibus] AUR package.

 ## Installation